Diagnostic

 Attention Deficit Hyperactivity Disorder (ADHD)

-What is ADHD?
+What is Attention-Deficit/Hyperactivity Disorder (ADHD)?

-1. Initial Consultation
+Initial Consultation

-2. Screening Tools
+ADHD Screening Tools and Assessment

-4. Feedback Session
+Feedback Session

 Talk to our team of professionals